deltaflyer4747/Xiaomi_Yi/README.md

 For this script you need Python 2.7.x https://www.python.org/downloads/

+Windows Notepad is derping about newline style, use something better than that, like Notepad++, PsPad, or even WordPad

 Edit settings.py with your camera IP.
 No need to launch this script